 where \texttt{mesh*} refer to one type of mesh.

-In Figure~\ref{fig:convH}, we collect the convergence lines associated with each mesh type for degree $k=1$ and 2.
-For both space-time approximation degrees the convergence lines have the expected rate.
-Moreover, such lines are close to each other varying the mesh shape showing the robustness of the proposed method with respect to elements' shape.
-Although it is not explicitly provided the theory proposed in this paper, we also compute the $H^1$ seminorm error of the solution at final time.
-Such an error indicator has the expected convergence rate and, as a further prove of the robustness with respect to elements' shape, the convergence associated with the same approximation degree are really close to each other.
+In Figure~\ref{fig:convH}, we report the convergence curves corresponding to each mesh type for polynomial degrees 1, 2, and 3.
+For all space–time approximation degrees, the convergence rates are as expected.
+Moreover, the curves remain close to each other across different mesh geometries, highlighting the robustness of the proposed method with respect to the element shape.
+Although the theoretical estimate is not explicitly provided in this paper, we also compute the $H^1$ seminorm of the error at the final time.
+This error indicator exhibits the expected convergence rate and, as further evidence of the robustness with respect to the element shape, the convergence curves corresponding to the same approximation degree are very close to each other.